jason-reinert/http-client-server-test/README.md

 # http-client-server-test
+By Pillr Inc.

 A small test which challenges our intern candidates to set-up a basic php environment, implement PSR-7 Interfaces and pass the unit tests.
 The master code will contain enough to get you started.

-PSR-7 "describes common interfaces for representing HTTP messages as described in [RFC   7230](http://tools.ietf.org/html/rfc7230) and [RFC 7231](http://tools.ietf.org/html/rfc7230), and URIs for use with HTTP messages as described in [RFC 3986](http://tools.ietf.org/html/rfc3986)."
+> **PSR-7** "describes common interfaces for representing HTTP messages as described in [RFC   7230](http://tools.ietf.org/html/rfc7230) and [RFC 7231](http://tools.ietf.org/html/rfc7230), and URIs for use with HTTP messages as described in [RFC 3986](http://tools.ietf.org/html/rfc3986)."
 See [PSR-7: HTTP message interfaces - PHP-FIG](http://www.php-fig.org/psr/psr-7/)

 ###Requirements